hadronized/learn-luminance/src/chapter_1_3.md

 color.
 That is done with the arguments you pass to [`PipelineGate::pipeline`].
 The first one is the frame buffer to render to.
 In our case, it’s our _back_ buffer.

-The second argument is the _pipeline state_ to use when running our pipeline.
+The second argument is the _pipeline state_ ([`PipelineState`] to use when running our pipeline.
 Everytime you perform a render into a frame buffer, you _need_ to provide such an object, which contains the color to use when clearing the framebuffer’s color buffers.
 It is possible to tell [luminance] not to clear color buffers but this is off topic.

 The third and last argument is a _closure_ you need to pass.
 That closure will be called as soon as the frame buffer is ready to receive a render.
 All this code is fully _synchronous_ though, so